AZaviruha/ms-edge-ws-strange/README.md

     }
 ```

-Becouse of this, you can't "retry" to connect with different hosts.
+Because of this, you can't "retry" to connect with different hosts.

 By the way, "localhost" works for "wss://", and "127.0.0.1" works for
 "ws://" :)